Niger crisis deepens as France plans evacuation and coup leaders get support from neighboring juntas

 The sanctions could be disastrous and Niger needs to find a solution to avoid them, Prime Minister Ouhoumoudou Mahamadou told French media outlet Radio France Internationale on Sunday.

-In the capital of Niger, many people live in makeshift shelters tied together with slats of wood, sheets and plastic tarps because they can’t pay rent.
+In the capitalr, many people live in makeshift shelters tied together with slats of wood, sheets and plastic tarps because they can’t pay rent.
 They scramble daily to make enough money to feed their children.

 Since the 1990s, the 15-nation ECOWAS has tried to protect democracies against the threat of coups, with mixed success.